CompuTec/computec-docs/processforce_versioned_docs/version-2.0/support-procedure/overview.md

 - A bug fix occurs within the current release as a hotfix (depending on release timing) or within a future patch level depending on the priority of a bug.
 - Bugs are not to be fixed in previous versions, and Patch Levels.
 - Product enhancement requests are placed in a separate queue and reviewed every month to determine their suitability for a future patch release (free of charge) or paid for by the partner/customer to speed up their release.
-- Please note product enhancement requests which fit the overall concepts of ProcessForce and general industry practices will be included.
+- Please note product enhancement requests which fit the overall concepts of CompuTec ProcessForce and general industry practices will be included.

 :::note
     A lack of the information mentioned below in a support ticket may delay a response from the support team.